harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D8
 Started working on a new project-tindog (a startup landing page site).
 Here I am learning and implementing styling using Bootstrap.
 Today completed the title section and features section.
 Also studied about CSS-Flexboxing to improve my css styling horizons.

+### R1D9
+Styled other sections such as testimonials, pricing and footer for tindog project.
+Worked on Code Refactoring and Selector Combination+Selector Hierarchies and also Media Queries.
+Completed the project and also did a better documentation with images on github.